 Project Bread understands that hunger can't be solved through stop-gap measures.
-Instead, our work seeks to provide sustainable, scalable solutions that meet the needs of our community.See what we're working on
+Instead, our work seeks to provide sustainable, scalable solutions that permanently move the needle on ending hunger.Learn about our current policy priorities

 Food is our most basic need.
 We identify policies that create barriers to people using federal nutrition programs or accessing food, and we advocate for new policies to break those barriers down so that everyone in Massachusetts has enough to eat.